-Finding a dirt cheap enterprise-grade LMS is like finding a super affordable private plane: it probably won’t take you very far.
+Finding a low-cost LMS is like finding a super affordable private plane: it probably won’t take you very far.
 Have your heart set on a great value?
 Read on to find out what to look for and avoid when shopping for an enterprise-grade LMS.

 Step One: Know the Landscape